hoodieblanket/learningJourney/Material/Linux Debian/overTheWire.md

 Using find we can narrow down our search to certain properties for example `find -user userName -group groupName -size 33c` will search the current directory for the above details.
 However if we want to *search the whole server* then we need to use `/` to augment `find / -user userName -group groupName -size 33c` to search whole server for our property restrictions.

+Additionally adding in `-type f # to specify that we are looking for a FILE` will return all the files but also will return entries that we may not have access to which will display 'permission denied'.
+Using `2>/dev/null` will remove all error messages and narrow it down specifically to the file we need.

 **_Single and Double dots (. or ..) when found with `ls -a` in directory_**\
 a *single dot* represents the current working directory, and *two dots* denote the parent (higher) directory.
 So using `cd .` will not perform anything as you are currently in that directory but `cd ..` will proceed to the parent directory even when you don't normally have access.
 For example `cd . (/home/hdy/documents)` and `cd .. (/home/hdy)`